fijcj/term3-assignment/README.md

-# term3-assignment
+# Term 3 8 Queens Assignment by Bosco

-8queens thing by bosco chau
+I used this to prove that my pseudocode worked as intended